Eye Exam Near You

 We take patient education a step further by allowing patients to view the inside of their own eyes.
-By using Retinal Photos, we can provide remarkably clear images of the cornea, retina and other ocular structures.
+By using Retinal Photography, we can provide remarkably clear images of the cornea, retina and other ocular structures.
 Any patient with vascular disease such as diabetes, hypertension, high cholesterol and glaucoma suspects should add this to their annual health evaluation.

 Please note – in most cases you will need to be dilated to get the best image results.